rinoshkk/assembly-demo/README.md

 # Demo solution for Assembly Payments

-This document gives some brief idea about the solution to automate a golang application deployment on ECS cluster hosted in AWS with two availability zones.
+This document describes the steps necessary to build a solution to automate a golang application deployment on ECS cluster hosted in AWS with two availability zones.

 ## Overview
 There are two parts for this proposed solution: